quicwg/multipath/draft-ietf-quic-multipath.md

 can change the Connection ID it uses for to another available one at any time during the connection.
-As such a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint will keep the same congestion control and RTT measurement state.
+As such a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint can keep the same congestion control and RTT measurement state.

 While endpoints assign a Connection ID to a specific sending 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
 Servers observing a 4-tuple change will performs path validation (see {{Section 9 of QUIC-TRANSPORT}}).
-If the path validation process succeeds, the endpoints need to reset their congestion controller and round-trip time estimator for the new path as specficied in  {{Section 9.4 of QUIC-TRANSPORT}}.
+If path validation process succeeds, the endpoints set the path's congestion controller and round-trip time estimator according to {{Section 9.4 of QUIC-TRANSPORT}}.

 {{Section 9.3 of QUIC-TRANSPORT}} allows an endpoint to skip validation of a peer address if that address has been seen recently.
 However, when the